puppetlabs/puppetlabs-mysql/README.md

 ### Install MySQL Community server on CentOS

-This minimal example shows how to install MySQL Community Server 5.6 on Centos 7.3 using Puppet 3.8.7 using hiera with puppetlabs-mysql=3.9.0
+You can install MySQL Community Server on CentOS using the mysql module and Hiera.
+This example was tested with the following versions:

+* MySQL Community Server 5.6
+* Centos 7.3
+* Puppet 3.8.7 using hiera
+* puppetlabs-mysql module v3.9.0

 In Puppet: